DiviProject/Divi/divi/guidebugger/guidebugger.md

 docker exec -it [containerid] /bin/bash

 # now you can run commands like pulling the git and rebuilding the project.
+sudo service ssh start

 # open ModXterm and press the button: "Start Local Terminal"
 ssh -X -v ubuntu@127.0.0.1

 # password is 'ubuntu' as set in the Dockerfile.